 Newsletter

-Church directories are always available.
+Church directories are always available to pick up or mail out only.
 If you would like one please see Sue or call the church office.

 PRESBYTERY UPDATES!!
 Information can be found on the Ministries page.